 Lawn care is fundamental to good gardening.
-New lawns, in particular, require daily care and watering to become established, but once a lawn is stable is should be maintained using a range of different techniques.
+New lawns, in particular, require daily care and watering to become established, but once a lawn is stable it should be maintained using a range of different techniques.
 Here are some of the most important lawn care tips.

 Regular Cutting